rabidninjawombat/DSEV/GameData/WildBlueIndustries/DSEV/Readme.txt

 - Added the HexPort, used for docking hexagonal truss segments together.
 It too will be unavailable if Near Future Construction is installed.
 - Added the Counter Torque Ring and adjusted the size of the Spindle to accomodate it.
 - Spacecraft using the Spin Ring and/or Counter Torque Ring now have a smooth acceleration/deceleration.
 No more breaking your ships when the centrifuge suddenly stops or starts, or when the ship comes out of timewarp!
+- Spin Ring and Counter Torque Ring will spin only if Infernal Robotics is installed.
+- Added text file containing the list of parts in the mod, the meshes they use, and the textures they use.
+See PartsMeshesTextures.txt for details.
 - Tweaked resource densities for Glykerol and FusionPellets to bring them in line with CRP values.
 Thanks Nertea for the new values and for including the resources with CRP! :)

 0.3.8: You Spin Me Right Round